django-json-api/django-rest-framework-json-api/docs/usage.md

 #### Writing polymorphic resources

-A polymorphic endpoint can be setup if associated with a polymorphic serializer.
+A polymorphic endpoint can be set up if associated with a polymorphic serializer.
-A polymorphic serializer take care of (de)serializing the correct instances types and can be defined like this:
+A polymorphic serializer takes care of (de)serializing the correct instances types and can be defined like this:

 ```python
 class ProjectSerializer(serializers.PolymorphicModelSerializer):